HuyaneMatsu/hata/docs/ref/discord/ChannelTextBase.md

 - returns : [`Message`](Message.md)

-This method gets caled if [`._mc_insert_new_message`](#_mc_insert_new_messagechannelmessage-method) sees that the message is older than it's first one, or if [`._mc_insert_old_message`](#_mc_insert_old_messagechannelmessage-method)
+This method gets called if [`._mc_insert_new_message`](#_mc_insert_new_messagechannelmessage-method) sees that the message is older than it's first one, or if [`._mc_insert_old_message`](#_mc_insert_old_messagechannelmessage-method)